intranda/goobi-workflow-gitbook/en/02_users/03_usecases/01_scanning/01_scanning.md

 If, after accepting and starting a task, you decide that you do not want to work on the selected task, you can simply return it.
 Goobi will then reset that workflow step to its original `open` status.
 It is now available to any other authorised users or even to the same scan operator at a later stage.
 This arrangement can be useful if a task that has been selected involves too much work and cannot be completed, for example, on the last day before that user’s holiday, as it would otherwise remain unavailable to other users for a relatively long period.

 While you are working on a task, if you notice an error that has been made at an earlier stage of the workflow that needs to be rectified before you can complete your work, you can send an error message to the work station responsible for that earlier task.
 This tends to be very rare in the case of scan operators.
-A description of such error messages can be found in [section Quality control](3.2.md).
+A description of such error messages can be found in {% page-ref page="../02_qa/02_qa.md" %}.

 Once you have closed a task, you will return automatically to the `My tasks` list.
 The completed task will no longer appear in the list.
 You can now continue with the next task from your list.